Director of Nursing Jobs in Illinois

 Responsible for making administrative decisions utilizing knowledge of long-term care policies and nursing standards....

-Responsibilities Assist in directing services, workflow and resources for assigned long-term care nursing area.
-Assist in developing, organizing and implementing clinical services and programs....
+Responsibilities Direct services, workflow, and resources for assigned long-term care nursing area....

-Travel Nurse RN - Director of Nursing - $3,852 per week
+Travel Nurse Director RN - Director of Nursing - $3,716 per week

 - 3 days ago